SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If there is an issue with the template being uploaded (example: invalid template or incorrect asset hierarchy), then the same is notified with a pop-up notification and assets will not be created.

-##### Partial Import
+### Partial import

-In case the Asset hierarchy is already existing, and you want to import some more Asset/s, then same can be achieved by Partial import.
+In case the asset hierarchy is already existing, and you want to import some more asset/s, then same can be achieved by Partial import.

 To import a single child asset or the child asset hierarchy, first navigate to the child asset page and download the template using **Import assets** option.